boschresearch/torchphysics/README.rst

 - train a neural network to approximate solutions for different parameters
 - solve inverse problems and interpolate external data

 The following approaches are implemented using high-level concepts to make their usage as easy as possible:

 - physics-informed neural networks (PINN) [1]_
 - QRes [2]_
 - the Deep Ritz method [3]_

-TorchPhysics can also be used to implement extensions of these approaches or concepts like DeepONets [4]_ and Physics-Informed DeepONets [5]_.
+- DeepONets [4]_ and Physics-Informed DeepONets [5]_

 We aim to also include further implementations in the future.

 TorchPhysics is build upon the machine learning library PyTorch_.